 - Phrases having to do with emergencies, police and health

 The list goes on.
 The book even includes an abridged English-Mandarin and Mandarin-English dictionary at the end.
 It’s a hefty book to carry around but if you’re looking for something comprehensive, the Lonely Planet Mandarin Phrase might be the right choice for you.
-While you can buy the phrase guide by itself, they do offer a very helpful audio CD that allows you to hear a native speaker pronounce all of the phrases.

-#4 The Most Basic Chinese
+4. The Most Basic Chinese Phrase Book

 If you’re looking for something simple, a basic guide that just lets you communicate without bogging you down with hundreds of phrases you’ll likely never have to use, The Most Basic Chinese might be a good option for you.
 While it’s available in print form, it’s best consumed in ebook format (which, incidentally, is also cheaper).